Grigory Kulik: Artillery Directorate Chief

 Kulik also disparaged the use of minefields as a defensive measure, considering this to be at odds with a properly aggressive strategy and terming minefields "a weapon of the weak."
-This decision allowed for the essentially free movement of German forces across Russian defensive lines during Operation Barbarossa, with static defensive strongpoints being bypassed easily by Panzer spearheads and surrounded by infantry, forcing the defenders to surrender.
+This decision allowed for the essentially free movement of German forces across Russian defensive lines during Operation Barbarossa, with static defensive strongpoints being bypassed easily by Panzer spearheads and were surrounded by infantry, forcing the defenders to surrender.
 He also zealously endorsed Stalin's exhortations against retreat, allowing whole divisions to be encircled and annihilated or starved into surrendering en masse.
 Eventually, after Kulik's demotion, the laying of multiple layers of anti-tank mines proved instrumental for both the successful defense of Leningrad during the German siege and the successful defensive actions against much stronger German armored forces at the Battle of Kursk.

 Kulik similarly scorned the German issue of the MP-40 submachine gun to their shock troops, stating that it encouraged inaccuracy and excessive ammunition consumption among the rank and file.
 He forbade the issue of the submachine gun PPD-40 to his units, stating that it was only suitable as a police weapon.
 It was not until 1941, after widespread demand for a weapon to match the MP-40 again overruled Kulik's restrictions, that a simple modification of the manufacturing process for the PPD-40 produced the PPSh-41, which proved to be amongst the most widely produced, inexpensive and effective small arms of the war, considered by many German infantrymen to be superior to the MP-40, with whole companies of Russian infantrymen eventually being issued the weapon for house-to-house fighting.

 Kulik refused to endorse the production of the innovative Katyusha rocket artillery system, stating "What the hell do we need rocket artillery for?
 The main thing is the horse-drawn gun."
 Although it could have been produced much earlier in the war without his meddling, the Katyusha rocket artillery system eventually proved to be one of the most effective Soviet inventions of the war and a major advance in artillery technology.

 In 1939 he became Deputy People's Commissar of Defense, also participating with the Soviet occupation of Eastern Poland in September.
 He commanded the Soviet's artillery attack on Finland at the start of the Winter War, which quickly foundered.

 On 5 May 1940, Kulik's wife Kira Kulik-Simonich was kidnapped on Stalin's orders, unknown to Kulik and for an uncertain reason.
 Kira, a mother to an eight-year old girl, was subsequently executed by NKVD executioner Vasili Blokhin in June 1940.
 It appears that Stalin then ordered the modern equivalent of a damnatio memoriae against the hapless woman; although she was described as very pretty, no photographs or other images of her survive.
 Two days later, on 7 May 1940, Kulik was promoted to Marshal of the Soviet Union.
-Although the public search for Kira continued for 12 years he soon married again.
+Although the public search for Kira continued for 12 years, he soon married again.